Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 While standing in the tub on the towel, I dry myself off then turn around and wipe down the tile and around the tub.
 When I get out of the tub, I'm dry and so is the bathroom.

 When my husband needed to start using a long shower chair, the kind that is halfway out of the tub, we needed to come up with a way to keep the water inside the tub.
 I put up two shower curtains, side by side, so there is plenty of plastic and he sits on part of one curtain to make sure it is secure.
-This has worked very well to keep the floor dry.

 I slipped in the shower this morning!
 I fell right over the lip on the edge and smacked down hard on my left side.
 I pulled the shower curtain right down with me!
 Not the best way to start off my day to say the least.
 Anyhow, if anyone could offer me some assistance on stopping this mishap from happening again I'd be forever thankful.
 Please and thank you.